joeappleton18/web-dev-2022-notes/sessions/week_7/README.md

 }
 ```

 :::tip

 ## Task 1 - Conditional Rendering

-Navigate to `http://localhost:3000/join` - it is incomplete.
+Navigate to `http://localhost:<your port>/join` - it is incomplete.
 As such I want you to implement the following logic - which I shall express using user stories:

 - As a user, the join form should be hidden from me by default, so I am encouraged to join using social sign in.

 - As a user, I should be able to display the join form by clicking the Email button, so I can join using an email.

 - As a user, the Email button should be hidden after I click it, as it is no longer needed.

-Use what you have just learnt about conditional rendering and also what we covered with regards to [event handling](https://joeappleton18.github.io/web-dev-2020-notes/sessions/week_4/#handling-events) to implement the above user stories.
-You will only need to update the single file - `/src/Components/LoginForm.js`
+Use what you have just learnt about conditional rendering and also what we covered with regards to [event handling](/) to implement the above user stories.

 :::

 ## Forms

 Conceptually, I treat forms as the maintainers of valid user data.
 In strict accordance with the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), all they do is ensure that the data is valid and, when the user submits the form, pass this valid data to some other component.
 Using this approach, you can think of a form as:

->> A black box that takes in user input, validates it and outputs this valid data for processing.
+> > A black box that takes in user input, validates it and outputs this valid data for processing.

 ## Validating and handling form data